haiquangtran/Exam-Notes/README.md

   - forces you to write unit tests in html files
   - forces you to have local installation of JsUnit framework to avoid hard coded path to reference js unit files.

+## HTML input element
+- <input> elements are used within a <form> element to declare input controls that allow users to input data
+- The <input> element is empty, it contains attributes only
+- Use the <label> element to define labels for <input> elements

+## Getting Data for Validation using jQuery
+- val()
+  - Get's current value of the first element in the set of matched elements or set the value of every matched element
+  - Primarily used to get values of form elements such as input, select and text area

+# Communicating with a Remote Server
+- Encoding and Decoding
+  - For concatenating together and splitting apart text strings in URI parts
+  - EncodedURI takes something that's nearly a URI, but has invalid characters such as spaces in it, and turns it into a real URI
+  - encodeURI and decodeURI are inteded for use on the full URI
+  - encodeURIComponent and decodeURIComponent are inteded to be used on URI components i.e. any part that lies between separators (; / ? : @ & = + $ , #)
+- Look up the JQuery: $.get calls for AJAX

+## Regular Expressions
+- When validating input, include the leading caret (^) and trailing dollar to avoid security vulnerabilities.
+  - ^ means start of input; $ means end of input

 # JSON